-Webb Institute is covered by a fire alarm system that provides the residence halls with automated fire prevention systems that are monitored 24 hours a day.
-All Webb buildings are equipped with fire pull-boxes, alarms, and emergency lighting.
+Webb Institute is covered by a fire alarm system that provides residence halls with automated fire prevention systems that are monitored 24 hours a day.
+All Webb buildings are equipped with fire pull-boxes, alarms, and emergency lighting, and as of the 2022-23 academic year, a sprinkler system.
 All main campus building fire alarm systems are connected to Webb's emergency generator and will operate life safety systems including all fire safety equipment.
-Students are asked to contact the Director of Facilities and Security when an alarm sounds to inspect the property, and if necessary, notify the Glen Cove Fire Department in the event of a fire emergency.
+The Director of Facilities and Security receives an alert when the alarm sounds, as does the Glen Cove Fire Department.
 Webb maintains a Fire Safety Log.